kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0313 Implementation of the energy policy and conservation act.md

 \(b\) *Energy statement* is a statement of the probable impact of a major regulatory action on energy efficiency and energy conservation, contained in a decision, opinion, order, or rule.

-\(c\) *Major regulatory action* is any decision by the DOT decisionmaker or administrative law judge requiring an energy statement pursuant to §313.4 of this part.
+\(c\) *Major regulatory action* is any decision by the DOT decisionmaker or administrative law judge requiring an energy statement pursuant to [[Volume 4/B Procedural regulations/0313 Implementation of the energy policy and conservation act.md#§313.4   Major regulatory actions.|§313.4]] of this part.

 \(d\) *NEPA* means the National Environmental Policy Act of 1969.